juristr/juristr.github.com/_posts/2013-02-01-test-your-app-under-slow-network-speeds.md

   <figcaption>Download the Hardware IO Tools</figcaption>
 </figure>

-Once downloaded, open the package and install the Network Link Conditioner tool
+Once downloaded, open the package and install the "Network Link Conditioner.prefPane" tool...

 ![](/blog/assets/imgs/hardwaretools.png)

-It will automatically be installed in your preference pane.
+...which will automatically be installed on your preference pane.
 Here you go

 ![](/blog/assets/imgs/netlinkconditioner.png)

 Just select the desired speed option and activate it.
 The nice thing about this tool is that you have already a bunch of configurations at hand.

 ### Other tools
-Here are some other potentially interesting tools related to trottling your network speed for testing purposes.
+I have to admit that I did not perform an in-depth research about other possible tools.
+Here are just some other potentially interesting ones I encountered.

 - [RoboHydra](http://dev.opera.com/articles/view/robohydra-a-new-testing-tool-for-client-server-interactions/)
 - [TCPMon](http://ws.apache.org/commons/tcpmon/)